These crunchy peanut butter granola bars (homemade Nature Valley bars) are the perfect way to satisfy that midday sweet craving.

 - Preheat the oven to 350ºF.
-Line an 8×8” baking dish (See Note) with parchment paper, leaving a few inches of overhang, and lightly grease the paper with coconut oil.
+Line an 8×8” baking dish (See Note #2) with parchment paper, leaving a few inches of overhang, and lightly grease the paper with coconut oil.
 Set aside.

 - Place the oats in a large bowl.

 - In a small pot, combine the honey, peanut butter, oil, flaxseed meal, vanilla, and a pinch of salt.
-Briefly heat over a low flame, stirring frequently, just until the mixture is combined and pourable, 30-60 seconds.
+Briefly heat over a low flame, stirring frequently, just until the mixture is combined and pourable, 30 to 60 seconds.

 - Bake for 20 to 23 minutes, until just barely golden.

-- Cool completely.
+- Allow to cool completely in the baking dish (about 1 hour).
 Once no longer warm to the touch, lift the bars out of the baking dish using the parchment paper overhang.
 Using a sharp knife, cut into 8 bars or 16 small squares.
 Store in an airtight container for up to 7 days.

-This recipe was developed using a ceramic baking dish.
-If you plan to use a metal dish, the bars may take less than 20 minutes since metal heats up faster than ceramic.
+- This recipe was developed for a ceramic baking dish.
+If you plan to use metal, the bars may take less than 20 minutes to bake since metal heats up faster than ceramic.
 If the bars are over-baked, they may crumble upon slicing.